robertsdotpm/p2pd/README.md

    the chances of success.
 The algorithm supports a diverse number of NAT configurations for the best results possible.
 - **Port forwarding (IPv4) and pin hole (IPv6.)** Automatically
-   handles openning ports on the router to increase reachability.
+   handles opening ports on the router to increase reachability.
 - **IPv6 ready from day 1.** Supports IPv4 and IPv6.
 Introduces a new
    format for addresses that offers insight into a peer's NIC cards, internal network, and NAT devices.